Fort Albany First Nation: Government history

+Since 1909, an elected band government has been in charge of the reserve.
+Following the split with Kashechewan in 1977, each community has had its own band council.
+Fort Albany's electoral system followed the Indian Act until 2022, when a custom election code was put in place.

+Band council

 Fort Albany First Nation is governed by a band council, consisting of a chief, deputy chief, and seven councillors, all of whom are elected by members of the community.
 Since 2022, the government has followed a custom election code, after having used the method laid out in the Indian Act since 1909.
 The current chiefs and councillors are: